 We were searching for 2 years for local fresh milk.

 (I know right? what took so long?) (you wont believe how many indoor Bavarian cows there are!)

 Sadly, we could only find dairy farms which held their cows tethered in a barn all year round.
-While the milk was, in some cases, fresh and organic, it was not from “happy” cows.
+While the milk was, in some cases, fresh and certified, it was not from “happy” cows.

 We searched and searched and finally found our dream milk supplier.
-Not only is the milk fresh and organic, but the cows are grass fed and the family is local!
+Not only is the milk fresh and certified, but the cows are grass fed and the family is local!
 In the summer, the cows are grazing on the pasture and in the winter they are fed hay.
 The dairy farm is 100% free of silage.

 Finding Maria and Leonhard Veicht at their "Nirschlhof" has been nothing short of a blessing.

-Nirschlhof is an organically certified, family owned dairy farm in Grafing near Munich.
+Nirschlhof is a certified, family owned dairy farm in Grafing near Munich.
 They are actually the only dairy farm in the county of Ebersberg which offers milk from grass fed cows.
-They are members of the BioKreis Organic Group and have 60 dairy cows, and their calves which graze on green pastures.
+They are members of the BioKreis Group and have 60 dairy cows, and their calves which graze on green pastures.
 Their barn, should they choose to go into it, is big and roomy.
 They are not tethered and they are free to roam where and when they please.
 They see sunshine, they eat grass and they are essentially: very happy Bavarian cows!
-This is truly organic milk from truly grass fed cows.
+This is truly milk from truly grass fed cows.
 Happy cows make happy ice cream -